 San Joaquin High School facilities are maintained in a manner that assures safety, cleanliness, and functionality.
 To assist in this effort, the MUSD Maintenance and Operations Safety Department conducts annual inspections as determined pursuant to a Facility Inspection Tool (FIT) developed and approved by the State of California, Office of Public School Construction (OPSC).
 The FIT evaluates a school facilities' good repair status with ratings of "good", "fair", or "poor".
 The results of this survey are available at the school office or at the MUSD maintenance department.
 In addition to the Williams Lawsuit settlement inspection, the site is inspected annually by the Kern County Fire Department.
 District maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
+Large ongoing maintenance projects are scheduled during winter or summer breaks.
+Within the last two years, the entire exterior of the site was repainted and the carpets replaced in the main building.
 A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.
 A pest/vermin reporting system is in place and issues are addressed as needed.
 San Joaquin High School consists of 4 buildings.
 Built in 1987, the main permanent building houses 6 classrooms, 3 offices, two sets of restrooms and miscellaneous storage areas.
 Two adjacent portable classrooms and an additional prefab 2-room classroom with restroom facilities was added in 2010.
-Students have access to two computer labs in the main building.
-The computer labs were upgraded with new computers in 2011-2012.
+Although students have access to two computer labs in the main building, they primarily use their assigned Chrome Books which they are encouraged to bring to school daily.
+All students have access to WiFi throughout the facility.
 A small soccer field and public library are within the same city block.
 In addition to SJHS, a continuation high school and an adult education program are also housed on the McFarland Learning Center site.
 A custodian cleans classrooms and grounds daily.
 The buildings are secured and alarmed at the end of each day.
-A new angle-iron security fence secures student area during school and assists in securing entry to the site when school is not in session.
-Multiple security cameras were installed in 2012 and a bell system was installed in 2013.
+An angle-iron security fence secures student area during school and assists in securing entry to the site when school is not in session.
+Multiple security cameras provides monitoring and a bell system provides an additional means of communication.